Skip to Content

 The range decreases as your ebike battery ages.
 Modern batteries can last for 500-1000 charge cycles.

 Lithium batteries are the most efficient batteries available for electric bikes.
-They provide excellent power output with minimal weight and are considered to be the gold standard when it comes to electric bikes.
-Lithium battery powered electric bikes typically have the longest range.
+They provide excellent power output and they are lightweight.
+Lithium battery powered electric bikes have the longest range.

-Nickel batteries offer a good balance between performance and cost savings compared to lithium batteries.
-While they don’t provide as much power or range as lithium batteries, they generally last longer than lead acid batteries and weigh less than lead acid batteries while providing more power output than them as well.
+Nickel batteries offer a good balance between performance and cost savings.
+They don’t provide as much power or range as lithium batteries.

-Lead acid batteries are usually much cheaper than lithium or nickel batteries but provide less power output and shorter ranges.
-Additionally, lead acid batteries tend to have a shorter lifespan overall which means they will need to be replaced more frequently.
+Lead acid batteries are much cheaper than lithium batteries.
+They provide less power output and shorter range.
+Lead acid batteries also tend to have a shorter lifespan overall.

 An electric bike that is well-maintained will have a longer range than an e-bike that is poorly maintained.
 If the drivetrain is clean, lubed, and free of rust, the bike will run more smoothly and efficiently.

-If the drivetrain is dirty and rusty, it will have more additional friction and drag.
-It takes more energy to overcome this.
-Your battery will drain a bit faster.
+If the drivetrain is dirty and rusty, it will create additional friction and drag.
+It wastes some energy to overcome this and your battery will drain faster.

 Most e-bikes come with a pedal assist system.
 With pedal assist, the motor supplies part of the pedaling power.
 It doesn’t do all of the work for you.
-The motor assists you by making pedaling easier.
-This system could use a torque sensor or cadence sensor.
+The motor just makes pedaling easier.

 If you don’t pedal at all and let the motor do all of the work, your range will be significantly shorter.
 If you do most of the pedaling and just let the motor help you with difficult sections like hills and headwinds, you’ll get much more range.

-The type of riding you do can have a significant impact on your electric bike’s range.
-For example, while riding in an urban environment, you’re more likely to encounter stop-and-go traffic.
-This type of riding generally uses more battery power.
-It takes more energy to accelerate from a stop than it does to ride at a steady rate on an open road.
-Your e-bike’s range will likely be a bit shorter than advertised in this situation.
-However, many e-bikes designed for city riding also come with features like regenerative braking to help conserve battery power.
+The type of riding you do also impacts your range.
+For example, riding in stop-and-go traffic uses more battery power than riding at a steady speed along a country road.
+It takes more energy to accelerate from a stop than it does to ride at a steady rate.
+As a result, your e-bike’s range will likely be a bit shorter than advertised.

 An electric mountain bike

 Riding fast reduces your range.
 This is mostly because of wind resistance.
 At speeds over 10 mph, air resistance becomes the main force acting against you.
-It takes more energy to overcome the air resistance, reducing your range.
+It takes more energy to overcome the air resistance.
+This reduces your range.

 How to Estimate the Range of Your E-bike

-To find the approximate range of your e-bike, start with the battery capacity.
+To calculate the approximate range of your e-bike, start with the battery capacity.
 In most cases, the battery capacity is measured in watt-hours (Wh).
 You’ll need to find this number.
-It will usually be in your bike’s specifications.
+You can usually find it in your bike’s specifications.

 If your battery is measured in volts (V) and amp hours (Ah), you can convert it into watt-hour by multiplying the volts and amp hours together.
 For example, if your battery is 48V 20Ah, it is 960 Wh (48V x 20Ah = 960Wh).